1 Data privacy means mutual trust at SPITCH

 Contacting us at email@example.com to object to the use of your personal data for any of the aforementioned purposes at any time and free of charge with effect for the future.
 If you file an objection, your data will be blocked for further promotional data processing.
 We would like to point out that in exceptional cases advertising material may still be sent even after receipt of your objection.
 Due to the lengthy lead time it takes to handle the selection, this can occur due to technical reasons and does not mean that we have not implemented your objection.

-On our Website, we offer you the opportunity to subscribe to our newsletter in order to provide you with up-to-date information.
-We use the so-called double opt-in procedure (DOI procedure) to ensure that no mistakes are made while entering the email address: after you have entered your email address into the registration field and granted your consent to receiving our newsletter, we will send you a confirmation link to the email address you provided to us.
-Only when you click on this confirmation link will your email address be added to our mailing list for the distribution of our newsletter (Article 6(1)(a) GDPR).You can revoke your consent at any time with effect for the future by sending a notification to email@example.com or by using the option to unsubscribe provided at the bottom of each newsletter.
+On our Website, we offer you the opportunity to subscribe to our newsletter in order to pro-vide you with up-to-date information.
+We use the so-called double opt-in procedure (DOI pro-cedure) to ensure that no mistakes are made while entering the email address: after you have entered your email address into the registration field and granted your consent to receiving our newsletter, we will send you a confirmation link to the email address you provided to us.
+Only when you click on this confirmation link will your email address be added to our mailing list for the distribution of our newsletter (Article 6(1)(a) UK GDPR).You can revoke your consent at any time with effect for the future by sending a notification to firstname.lastname@example.org or by using the option to unsubscribe provided at the bottom of each newsletter.

 3.3.3 Recommendations sent via email

 We email existing customers recommendations on a regular basis.
 You will receive these recommendations from us even if you have not subscribed to the newsletter.
 We use the email you provided to us upon making your purchase to advertise our own products.
-The legal basis for this processing of data is Article 6 (1)(f) GDPR.
+The legal basis for this processing of data is Article 6 (1)(f) UK GDPR.

 Notice of right of objection